hesiqi2000/zynq-lab/lab3.md

 14. In the original Vivado window click **File > Close Project**.

 ### Fix bugs for Windows
->You may encounter problems in later labs if you are using a Windows machine.
-If you are using a Linux machine, you can skip this.
+>You may encounter errors in later labs if you are using a Windows machine.

 1. Browse to open the file **{labs}\led_ip\ip_repo\led_ip_1.0\drivers\led_ip_v1_0\src\Makefile**
 1. Change line 12 ~ 14 to